korrawe/halo/README.md

 ```

 # Acknowledgement
-We  sincerely  acknowledge  ShaofeiWang and Marko Mihajlovic for the insightful discussionsand helps with the baselines.
+We  sincerely  acknowledge  Shaofei Wang and Marko Mihajlovic for the insightful discussionsand helps with the baselines.